JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 It was a nice-ish weekend day, I had a few dollars of allowance money in my pocket and felt like treating myself to a brand new Matchbox car.

-I looked over the selection and spotted car number 21: A Renault 5TL!
-I liked practical little cars like that so I asked the guy for car number 21.
+I looked over the selection of cars in the display case and spotted a car I wanted: Number 21!
+Which was a Renault 5TL.
+I know, that sounds boring but I really liked practical non-sporty cars like that so I asked the guy for car number 21.

 The guy looked confused and turned to his co-worker who rummaged through some boxes on a shelf and handled me a number 21 box… But this was not a Renault 5TL, it was some oddball construction vehicle Matchbox dubbed a “Rod Roller.”
 I didn’t want it and passed it back to the guy.